manuka tree

 -Vanocomycin-resistant Enterococci (VRE)

--applied topically, assists the natural healing of skin ulcers, wounds, burns, boils, cracked skin.
+-applied topically, assists the natural healing of skin ulcers, wounds, burns, boils, and cracked skin.

-Recently the cytotoxic effects of manuka honey on colon cancer have been proved.
+Recently, the cytotoxic effects of manuka honey on colon cancer have been proven.

-Yet, all researchers agreed that honeys, and particularly manuka honey, are natural food and medicine.
-Our science is on its way to decipher it and accept it in the allopathic treatment.
+Yet, all researchers agreed that honeys, and particularly manuka honey, are natural food and medicines.
+Our science is on its way to decipher it and accept it in allopathic treatment.

 Here is some Manuka Honey we can find on Amazon: